Hope, trauma and resilience: a conversation about vulnerable children in America

 In large part, due to the innovative practices that some local child welfare agencies are now funding, the past decade has seen a decline in our nation’s foster care population.
 At the end of Fiscal Year 2013, there were 402,000 children, youth and young adults in foster care.

 Funding for many of our current innovative practices is still limited and in the demonstration phase.
-While we are more than 130 years removed from indentured servitude, poorhouses and orphan trains, we are not close enough to the time and place where every child grows up surrounded by a community of hope.
-We are still not close enough to the promise of a more perfect Union for all of our children.
+While we are more than 130 years removed from indentured servitude, poorhouses and orphan trains, we are not close enough to the time and place where every child grows up surrounded by a Community of Hope.
+We are still not close enough to the promise of a more perfect union for all of our children.

 What we still have in place is a system that continues to place its primary focus on helping children by isolating them from their families.

-If we are serious about moving from trauma to hope and from hope to resiliency we need to build a response system that is focused more on healing than highlighting the wrongs of parents and the child welfare systems.
+If we are serious about moving from trauma to hope and from hope to resiliency, we need to build a response system that is focused more on healing than highlighting the wrongs of parents and the child welfare systems.

 If we are serious about moving from trauma to hope and from hope to resiliency, we need to build a response system that is focused more on prevention than on responding after the trauma has occurred.